PerseusDL/treebank_data/AGDT2/guidelines/Greek_guidelines.md

 <a id="mwe">
 <h4>3.11 MWE</h4>
 <p>
-The label MWP is reseverd for multiword expressions.
+The label MWE is reseverd for multiword expressions.
 When there is an phrase where it is not clear which the function/meaning of the single words are, the head of that phrase takes the function of the phrase as a whole, while the other words are attached to it with the label MWE.
 </p>
 </a>